fakejoshmeier/ft_ssl/README.md

 `-k` - A hexadecimal string with a maximum length of 16 characters will be taken as a key and used in encrypting/decrypting the message.
 Equivalent to OpenSSL's `-K` flag.

-For the des-cbc commands, all of the above flags and the following flags can be taken as arguments.
+<h5>For the des-cbc commands, all of the above flags and the following flags can be taken as arguments.</h5>

 `-k` - A hexadecimal string with a maximum length of 16 characters will be taken as a key and used in encrypting/decrypting the message.
 Equivalent to OpenSSL's `-K` flag.
 Must be used in conjunction with the `-v` flag.